samisalreadytaken/csgo-benchmark/README.md

 ```
 sh <(curl -s https://raw.githubusercontent.com/samisalreadytaken/csgo-benchmark/master/install.sh)
 ```

+This does not overwrite any game files, and it does not interfere with the game in any way.
+It can only be used on your own local server.

 ## Usage
 Use the console commands to load and control the script.
 It needs to be loaded it each time the map is changed.